Rail transport in Spain: History

 Starting in Franco's regime and continuing into the 1980s, multiple lines of the Spanish rail network were closed.
 Campaigns for reopening former lines exist, including a reopening the branch to the aforementioned Torrevieja from the Alicante–Murcia main line; the former line from Guadix to Lorca via Baza (which would provide a direct rail link from Murcia to Granada); Plasencia to Salamanca and Gandía to Dénia.

-Since 2007 the operation of freight lines was liberalized and has been open to private operators.
-RENFE was split in two companies (RENFE Operadora, public company that operates freight and passenger lines, and ADIF, a public company that manages the infrastructure for all public and private operators).
+Since 2007 the operation of freight lines was liberalised and has been open to private operators.
+Renfe was split in two companies (Renfe, a public company that operates freight and passenger lines, and ADIF, a public company that manages the infrastructure for all public and private operators).
+The same happened to FEVE, which was integrated into both of this between 2012 and 2025.

 In 2020, long-distance passenger lines were likewise opened to private operators.
 Ouigo España began service on the Madrid–Barcelona route in 2021, joined by Iryo in 2022.

-From 1 September to 31 December 2022 Spain has made free train tickets available under certain conditions.
+From 1 September 2022 to 30 June 2025 Spain has made free train tickets available under certain conditions.
 A €10 to €20 deposit must be placed and the scheme is only available on multi-trip tickets or season tickets, rather than singles.
 16 or more train journeys must be made between the aforementioned dates in order to receive a full refund.
 The full refund is available on commuter journeys and medium-distance journeys of under 300 km (186 miles).
-The initiative is being funded via a windfall tax on banks and energy companies that have made profits from interest rates and energy prices.
-The tax will be introduced in 2023 and is estimated to raise up to €7 billion in two years.
+The initiative is being funded through a windfall tax on banks and energy companies that have made profits from interest rates and energy prices.
+The tax was be introduced in 2023 and is estimated to raise up to €7 billion in two years.
 Money raised from the tax will also be used to build 12,000 new homes and fund youth scholarship programmes.

+High speed network

+High speed rail was first proposed in Spain in the 1980s, joining the Meseta Central and Andalusia.
+The first line, joining Madrid and Seville, was opened in 1992, in time for the Seville Expo '92.
+The line was built on standard gauge, and reused segments of the existing Madrid-Ciudad Real line.
+After that, connections with Barcelona, Valencia, Málaga and Galicia were subsequently opened.
+The current network is 3973 km in length, the longest in Europe and the second longest in the world, after China.

+The network sees a multitude of services, operated by three companies under a multitude of brands.
+Renfe operates services under the AVE brand for high speed long distance services, AVANT for high-speed mid distance, and ALVIA and Euromed for services that change gauges.
+The French operator SNCF runs international services under the inOui brand and national services under the Ouigo low-cost brand.
+Iryo operates several high speed services.

+The current network is divided into many lines, which mostly branch out of Madrid: